Galaxie Blog HTML5 Grid Interfaces

 Grid Features

-This customized version of jsGrid is quite different than the official version and has been heavily customized to match the Galaxie Blog themes.
+This customized version of jsGrid differs from the official version and has been heavily customized to match the Galaxie Blog themes.

 Sorting

-All of the grids can be sorted and most columns support search operations.
-To sort a column, simply click on the column header at the top of the grid.
+The grids can be sorted, and most columns support search operations.
+To sort a column, click on the column header at the top of the grid.

 Searching

 The search capabilities are available by typing in a string right underneath the column header and clicking on the search icon in the grid control to the right.
-The search is case-insensitive and it will match any word that you type into the search field.
-For example 'Greg' will match 'Gregory'.
-This is quite useful to find records that you want to edit.
-Simply type in one or two words for the text that you want to find.
+The case-insensitive search will match any word you type into the search field.
+For example, 'Greg' will match 'Gregory.'
+This is useful for finding records you want to edit—type in one or two words for the text you want to see.

 Most of the grids are used to display interfaces to edit the detail record.
-For example, to pull up a post that you want to edit.
+For example, you can pull up a post you want to edit.
 To open up the detail interface, click on the links within the cells to the left side of the grids.
-Not all grids have a link to the detail editor, for example, the category grid.
-Categories don't have enough metadata to support a dedicated detail interface, only the category and alias exist, and all of these editing tasks can be performed within the grid.
+Not all grids, such as the category grid, have a link to the detail editor.
+Categories don't have enough metadata to support a dedicated detail interface; only the category and alias exist, and all these editing tasks can be performed within the grid.

 Editing

 All of the grids support basic editing.
-While there are some things that require a dedicated interface, such as editing a post, there are some time-saving editing features built into the grids.
-For example, you may quickly delete records without having to click on a link to open up a separate interface just to delete something.
+While some things require a dedicated interface, such as editing a post, some time-saving editing features are built into the grids.
+For example, you may quickly delete records without having to click on a link to open up a separate interface to delete something.

 To quickly perform edits in an editable column in the grid, click on the edit button at the far right end of the row.
-After clicking the edit button the editable fields will be displayed.
+The editable fields will be displayed after clicking the edit button.
 Change the value of one of the fields, and click on the checkmark button to save the record.
-This is a very fast process and you can immediately move the next record that you want to edit.
+This is a speedy process; you can immediately move to the next record you want to edit.

 Deleting Records